hcmlab/deconz-push/README.md

   3. The deCONZ application and FHEM run on the same RaspBerry<br/>
   3.1 deCONZ 2.04.35<br/>
   3.2 deCONZ 2.04.18 (checkout branch 2.04.18)<br/>
-  4. Telnet in fhem is enabled<br/>
+  4. Telnet in fhem is enabled.
+Password authentication and/or SSL/TLS must be enabled if the FHEM-IP is other than localhost.<br/>
-  4.1 Authentication/SSL on telnet is NOT supported yet<br/>
 <br>

 Requirements without FHEM